dsorokin/aivika-fsharp-ce/examples/README.md

 or inside IDE.

-Please compile the Aivika sources and put the received binaries in the `bin` directory.
+Please compile the Aivika sources and put the received binaries in the `bin` directory relative to the root of the project.
 The scripts expect to find the Aivika assemblies in that directory.

 The usual rule is as follows: